Newlywed Challenges & Solutions

 Research-Based Interventions

-Behavioral Couple Therapy
+Behavioural Couple Therapy (BCT)

-Gottman Method
+The Gottman Method

 Premarital Education Programs